-Plant available N was measured via the resin stick method (Plant-root-simulator (PRSTM)-probes; Western Ag Innovations Inc., Canada).
-Two cation and two anion PRSTM-probes were installed vertically with a distance of 20 cm to each other (0-15 cm
+Plant-available N was measured via the resin stick method (Plant root simulator (PRSTM) probes; Western Ag Innovations Inc., Canada).
+Two cation and two anion PRSTM probes were installed vertically with a distance of 20 cm to each other (0-15 cm depth) per mesocosm prior to the warming pulse manipulation on 18 December 2010 and collected on 17 March 2011 after the winter warming pulses treatment.
+PRS^{TM} probes were cleaned and kept in a fridge until being sent to Western Ag Innovations Inc. (Canada) in a cool box for analysis.
+For the statistical analysis, nitrate and ammonium were pooled due to low ammonium concentrations.
+The maximum ion capacity of the probes for nitrate is 2088 μg $10 \,\mathrm{cm}^{-2}$.
+The values in our study are far lower, showing that the system was not saturated.
+For better comparability to other studies we give mean plant-available N per cm-2 and day.
+But it is important to note that N uptake by resin sticks is not a linear process.

-- 5 depth) per mesocosm prior to the warming pulse manipulation on 18 December 2010 and collected on 17 March 2011 after the winter warming pulses treatment.
-PRS[TM]probes were cleaned and kept in a fridge until being sent to Western Ag Innovations Inc. (Canada) in a cool box for analysis.
-For the statistical analysis, nitrate and ammonium were pooled due to low ammonium concentrations. - Soil biotic activity was measured via bait-lamina sticks (terra protecta GmbH, Germany) (Kratz, 1998).
+Soil biotic activity, i.e. decomposition by microorganisms and feeding by soil fauna, was measured via bait-lamina sticks (Terra Protecta GmbH, Germany) (Kratz, 1998).
 One bait-lamina stick containing 16 baits was inserted vertically in the top soil layer of every mesocosm prior to the warming pulses treatment on 18 December.
 The baits consisted of a mixture of powdered cellulose, bran flakes and active coal.
-The sticks were collected after the winter warming pulses treatment on 17 - 15 March, cleaned, and the number of eaten baits was counted.
-For the latter, sticks were placed on a light bench and when light shined through the baits they were counted as eaten.
+These baits are potentially eaten by earthworms, macro- to micro arthropods and additionally are decomposed by soil microorganisms.
+The sticks were collected after the winter warming pulses treatment on 17 March, cleaned, and the